 - Establish daily routines for engaging in the learning experiences

 - Attendance will be taken at morning devotions

-- MS/HS must check in to each class to demonstrate attendance
+- Middle Grades/Upper School must check in to each class to demonstrate attendance

 - Collaborate with classmates online, as requested by teachers

 - During devotions and synchronous learning activities students are expected to be positioned visibly in front of the webcam and dressed appropriately according to the school dress code.

 - Monitor platforms (PowerSchool, Office 365, website, email) for announcements, assignments, assessments, and teacher feedback.